 ETL vs ELT

-ETL vs ELT This is a data integration process in which information from multiple sources is brought together into a data store.
+ETL and ELT are data integration methods used to consolidate information from multiple sources into a central data storage system.

 What is ETL?